ducquando/learn-swift/README.md

 # learn-swift

-A tutorial project on using Swift to create iOS apps from CS308 at Fulbright University Vietnam
+A tutorial project on using Swift to create iOS apps from CS308 Programming Languages at Fulbright University Vietnam

 ### Table of content
 [1.
 General Information](#1-general-information)